paulondc/js-typecheck/README.md

 TypeCheck.isUndefined(a)
 ```
 ---
-Returns if the input (a) is a callable:
+Returns if the input (a) is a function:
 ```javascript
 TypeCheck.isCallable(a)
 // or